 Each company eligible for inclusion in the RTY must be classified as a U.S. company under FTSE Russell's country-assignment methodology.
 If a company is incorporated, has a stated headquarters location, and trades in the same country (American Depositary Receipts and American Depositary Shares are not eligible), then the company is assigned to its country of incorporation.
 If any of the three factors are not the same, FTSE Russell defines three Home Country Indicators ("HCIs"): country of incorporation, country of headquarters, and country of the most liquid exchange (as defined by a two-year average daily dollar trading volume) from all exchanges within a country.
-Using the HCIs, FTSE Russell compares the primary location of the company's assets with the three HCIs.
-If the primary location of its assets matches any of the HCIs, then the company is assigned to the primary location of its assets.
-If there is insufficient information to determine the country in which the company's assets are primarily located, FTSE Russell will use the country from which the company's revenues are primarily derived for the companison with the three HCIs in a similar manner.
+Using the HCIs, FTSE Russell compares the primary location of its assets the primary location of its assets and of the HCIs, there is insufficient information to determine the country in which the company's assets are primarily located, FTSE Russell will use the country from which the company's revenues are primarily derived for the comparison with the three HCIs in a similar manner.
 FTSE Russell uses the average of two years of assets or revenues data to reduce potential turnover.
 If conclusive country details cannot be derived from assets or revenues data, FTSE Russell will assign the company to the country of its headquarters, which is defined as the address of the company's principal executive offices, unless that country is a Benefit Driven Incorporation ("BDI") country, in which case the company will be assigned to the country of its most liquid stock exchange.
 BDI countries include: Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, Bonaire, British Virgin Islands, Cayman Islands, Channel Islands, Cook Islands, Curacao, Faroe Islands, Gibraltar, Guernsey, Isle of Man, Jersey, Liberia, Marshall Islands, Panama, Saba, Sint Eustatius, Sint Maarten, and Turks and Caicos Islands.
-For any companies incorporated or headquar
+For any companies incorporated or heeadquartered in a U.S. territory, including Puerto Rico, Guar, and U.S. Virgin Islands, a U.S. HCI is assigned.